zishang520/engine.io/README.md

 #### Server

-The main server/manager. _Inherits from EventEmitter_.
+The main server/manager. _Inherits from events.EventEmitter_.

 ##### Events